enzolutions/backbone.drupal/README.md

-Backbone.Drupal is a standalone plugin to connect Marionette JS and Backbone JS applications with Drupal 7
+Backbone.Drupal is a standalone plugin to connect Marionette JS and Backbone JS applications with Drupal 7/8

-Inspired in JS files from Drupal Module <a href="https://drupal.org/project/backbone" target="_blank">https://drupal.org/project/backbone</a>
+Originally Inspired in JS files from Drupal 7 Module <a href="https://drupal.org/project/backbone" target="_blank">https://drupal.org/project/backbone</a>

 ### Bower install